TUSK AWARD FOR CONSERVATION IN AFRICA FINALIST

-One of her first accomplishments was to successfully diagnose an outbreak of scabies (a human skin disease) in the Bwindi gorillas and link it to poor hygiene in impoverished neighbouring communities.
-Unhygienic practices, such as scarecrows made with dirty clothing led to disease transmission when gorillas went crop-raiding in community farms – an inevitability given that they share 98% of genetic material with humans.
+One of her first accomplishments was to successfully diagnose an outbreak of scabies (human skin disease) in the Bwindi gorillas and link it to poor hygiene in impoverished neighbouring communities.
+Unhygienic practices, such as scarecrows with dirty clothing, led to disease transmission – an inevitability when gorillas went crop-raiding, given that they share 98% of genetic material with humans.

 There were only 650 mountain gorillas in the world at the time, half of whom lived in Bwindi, a 330km2 forest.
-This small, closed-in habitat surrounded by human settlement, put the sub-species in an especially precarious situation of regular disease transmission.
+This small, closed-in habitat surrounded by human settlement put the sub-species in an especially precarious situation of disease transmission.

-CTPH’s latest project is Gorilla Conservation Coffee, a social enterprise that seeks to secure premium prices for coffee farmers in the region with a portion of each sale going towards gorilla conservation.
+CTPH’s latest project is Gorilla Conservation Coffee, a social enterprise that seeks to secure premium prices for local coffee farmers with a portion of each sale going towards gorilla conservation.
 These tangible improvements to livelihoods have led to increased positivity towards gorilla conservation and tourism.